-The Council's Planning Enforcement Policy is now set out within the Development Management Policies Document Pre-Submission Draft.
-This document will form an important part of the new Local Plan and is at an advanced stage of production.
+Our Planning Enforcement policy is now set out within the Development Management Policies document.
+This document forms an important part of the new Local Plan.

-The following documents outline the Council's approach to dealing with untidy land.
+The following documents outline our approach to dealing with untidy land.

-Enquires dealt with by other departments and agencies
+Enquires dealt with by other services and agencies

-The list below is a sample of the type of other potential ‘enforcement’ issues which are handled by other Departments/Agencies because different legislative powers apply:
+The list below is a sample of the type of other potential enforcement issues which are handled by other services/agencies because different legislative powers apply:

-Epsom & Ewell Borough Council Environmental Health Department: Noise disturbance complaints; Nuisance complaints; Light pollution; Smell Nuisance; Travellers issues; Housing conditions/facilities
+- Epsom & Ewell Borough Council Environmental Health Service: noise disturbance complaints; nuisance complaints; light pollution; smell nuisance; Travellers issues; housing conditions/facilities

-- Epsom & Ewell Borough Council Building Control Department: Dangerous structures; Building drainage/stability issues
+- Epsom & Ewell Borough Council Building Control Service: dangerous structures; building drainage/stability issues

-- Epsom & Ewell Borough Council Legal & Estates Department: EEBC land ownership enquiries/disputes
+- Epsom & Ewell Borough Council Legal & Democratic Services: EEBC land ownership enquiries/disputes